MaterializeInc/materialize/doc/user/content/guides/temporal-filters.md

 Temporal filters allow you to implement several windowing idioms for data that comes with logical timestamps.
 The patterns discussed below are all instances of temporal filters.
 Each pattern is a generalization of the last.

+Note that these functions greatly differ from Materialize's [windowed aggregate functions](/sql/functions/windowed-aggregates).
+Our windowing idioms let users control which data views return as a function of `mz_logical_timestamp()`, whereas windowed aggregate functions' primary function is to express `timestamp` data as well-defined windows.

 ### Tumbling windows

 **Tumbling windows** are what we call windows when their duration equals their period (the amount of time before a new window begins).
 This creates fixed-size, contiguous, non-overlapping time intervals where each record belongs to exactly one interval.